Yellowing of silk doesn't occur without a reason, and there are a couple of steps that can be taken to prevent that discoloration from happening:

 4. Hand Washing or Machine Washing Under Gentle Cycle!

-When it comes to washing silk pillowcases, there are specific methods that are deemed acceptable.
+When it comes to washing silk, there are specific methods that are deemed acceptable.
 Hand washing is preferred due to its gentle nature.
 However, even with hand washing, there's a right way to do it.

 Avoid wringing, rubbing, scrubbing, or using force when washing silk fabrics, as this can cause damage.
-If you feel the need for machine washing, make sure to use a gentle cycle and start by placing the silk pillowcase into a laundry mesh bag.
+If you feel the need for machine washing, make sure to use a gentle cycle and start by placing it into a laundry mesh bag.

 5. Avoid Sunlight

 Now, drying is also an incredibly crucial part and one that you should pay attention to.
-The glare of the sun can be damaging to your silk pillowcases; they just can't withstand it, so it would be best to air dry them away from the direct glare of sunlight.
+The glare of the sun can cause damage they just can't withstand it, so it would be best to air dry them away from the direct glare of sunlight.